sixtyoneeighty/devika/ARCHITECTURE.md

 ## Browser Interaction

-Devika can interact with webpages in an automated fashion to gather information and perform actions.
+Mojo can interact with webpages in an automated fashion to gather information and perform actions.
 This is powered by the `Browser` and `Crawler` classes.

 The `Browser` class uses Playwright to provide high-level web automation primitives:
 - Spawning a browser instance (Chromium)